SM43/findmyrelative-frontend/README.md

         oc apply -f 04-pipelineruns/01-findmyrelative-ui-pipelinerun.yaml
        ```

-    7. Next Step is to create a trigger so that on any code change in GitHub the pipeline will start and deploy the new code.
+    7. Next Step is to create a trigger so that on any code change in GitHub, the pipeline will start and deploy the new code.

         Install Event Listener, Trigger Template and Trigger binding.